Quasa

 Hello!

-However, one of the first things you must figure out is how to build trust as a new business.
-When starting from scratch, you don’t have a long-standing reputation to rely on.
-And you’re fighting an uphill battle because 55% of customers now trust businesses even less than in the past.
+Yet one of the very first challenges is learning how to build trust as a new business.
+Without a long-standing reputation to lean on, you face an uphill battle.
+Research shows that 55% of customers now trust businesses even less than in the past.

-Give yourself an edge over the competition by winning trust with these strategies:
+Gain a competitive edge by winning trust with these proven strategies:

 Transparency and Honesty